MAKING YOUR OWN SHORT FILM

 Adapt to the short form

 Most people when they're starting out have these huge, bombastic, totally-over-the-top, cinematic universe expanding ideas that simply don't work (and will never work) for the short form.
 So if you're thinking about creating your own short film, which I assume you are, then you really, really need to whittle your ideas and script down to its core themes and aims so that you don't over stretch yourself.
-A great idea is where you should start, so before you go any further, make sure your idea is suitable for short form - if it needs 20+ pages to do it justice, then I suggest thinking of a new idea, because you don't want to spend that much time on your first (or second, or even third) short film.
+A great idea is where you should start, but before you go any further, make sure your idea is suitable for short form - if it needs 20+ pages to do it justice, then I suggest thinking of a new idea, because you don't want to spend that much time on your first (or second, or even third) short film.
 Make it a manageable 3-5 pages, maximum.
 If you can't do it, perhaps consider filming the first scene of your larger script (you'll thank me later, I promise), as this will still give you an opportunity to practise but on a smaller scale.
 There's nothing wrong with being ambitious, and this advice does depend on what your aim for the film is, but keeping things simple, especially for your first project, is key to making it work.
 Over-stretch yourself and you'll live to regret it.

 Learn to multi-role

 You start off assuming that you're only ever going to be a writer/director, so why do you need to know what lens or filter is required to get a shot, because surely that's someone else's job?
 Well, no. Unless you have a sizeable budget for each and every project you undertake, the overwhelming probability is that you'll have to multi-up your roles on set.
 Personally, I pretty much do everything and anything that needs doing (except make-up & hair, because it would be disastrous) and I have no ego over what should be done.
 I'll make teas, coffees, go on shop runs, hold an umbrella for you if its raining, it doesn't matter to me.
 All I care about is getting the film made and I'll do whatever it takes.
 I know from experience that to learn multiple roles is a huge undertaking, and some of the roles may seem scary at first, but once you start to learn, you'll realise how much time, money and effort you can save by doing some things yourself.
 I'm often met with resistance to this idea, but typically it comes from film-school students or from someone who has never produced a film themselves.
-I understand their resistance to the idea, because you don't want to spread yourself too thin, but all I say in reply is: "If I don't multi-role, I can't afford to make this film."
+I understand their resistance, because you don't want to spread yourself too thin, but all I say in reply is: "If I don't multi-role, I can't afford to make this film."
 I just never have the budget to film it the 'correct' way.
 Sorry!
 So I have no choice but to multi-role.
 You could wait years saving up your pennies to make sure you have the budget needed to hire people in every single role, but for a short film?
 No way.
 I've got better things to spend my money on, thanks.

 Buy some equipment, but not everything